A-Khranovsky/MyIterators/README.md

 using ready objects.

 ## Description
-Project outputs the rsult of work this classes or interfaces:
+Project outputs the result of work this classes or interfaces:
 * Iterator
 * IteratorAggregate
 * ArrayAccess